 A technical consultation covering issues for 2020-21 to inform a provisional Local Government settlement, in accordance with the recommendations of the recent Hudson review, commenced in October 2019.
-A provisional Local Government Finance Settlement (LGFS) was published on 20th December 2019; however the final complete settlement is still to be published.
+A provisional Local Government Finance Settlement (LGFS) has been recently published on 20th December 2019; however the final complete settlement is expected in the new year.